aspsn/aspsn/README.md

 - 👋 Hi, I’m asep san
-- 👀 I’m interested in javascript & typescript
+- 👀 I’m interested in javascript, typescript, dart
-- 🌱 I’m currently learning react, nextJS, node.js, react-native
+- 🌱 I’m currently learning react, nextJS, node.js, react-native, flutter
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me asepsanusisan@gmail.com

 <!---
 aspsn/aspsn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.